ndudar/React-Router-Practice-2/README.md

 ```
 - no need for action prop (it will default to whatever path you specified on the route you put the action on)

+### formData:
+- **formData** is an object that contains data from a form submitted via the <form> element in a React component.
+- React Router provides the formData object as a property of the **history object** that is passed to a component when it is rendered in response to a route change.
+The formData object is only available for POST, PUT, and PATCH HTTP methods, which are typically used for submitting data to a server.
+- When a user submits a form, the data from the form is added to the formData object as key-value pairs, where the keys are the names of the form fields and the values are the values entered by the user.
+This data can then be accessed in the component using the formData property of the history object.
+- Here are some commonly used methods on the FormData object in JavaScript:
+  - FormData.append(name, value): Adds a new field to the FormData object with the given name and value.
+  - FormData.delete(name): Removes the field with the specified name from the FormData object.
+  - FormData.get(name): Returns the value of the field with the specified name.
+  - FormData.getAll(name): Returns an array of all the values associated with the field with the specified name.
+  - FormData.has(name): Returns a Boolean indicating whether the FormData object contains a field with the specified name.
+  - FormData.set(name, value): Sets the value of the field with the specified name to the given value.

 #### Other Findings:
 - Netlify is a good free and easy option for deplyment from GitHub
 - Mirage JS (dependency here) acts as a mock server for api requests